timmo001/home-panel/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug
+name: 'Bug'
 about: A bug found the application.
 This is not a support question.
-Please ask these via the support channels
+Please ask these via the support channels.
 ---

-## Description
+# Description